-Eric Sung, Associate Professor of Photography, has been awarded the 2017 Innovative Teaching Excellence Recognition.
+Dr. Richard Barry, assistant professor of theology, is the 2019 recipient of the Innovation in Teaching Excellence Award presented by the College’s Center for Teaching Excellence.
 The honor is given to a faculty member who has implemented outstanding innovative teaching approaches that increase student learning and success.
 Innovative teaching is defined broadly, but necessarily involves creative ways to engage students in the learning process.

 Teaching Excellence by Visiting and Practitioner Faculty

-Eileen Johnson, Ph.D., Visiting Assistant Professor of Psychology, has been awarded the 2017 Teaching Excellence Recognition for Visiting and Practitioner Faculty.
-The honor recognizes visiting and practitioner faculty for their excellence in teaching and promoting enthusiasm for learning.
+Professor Brian Lamoureux, practitioner faculty of management, is the 2019 recipient of the Teaching Excellence by Visiting and Practitioner Faculty Award.
+The honor recognizes visiting and practitioner faculty for their excellence in teaching and in promoting enthusiasm for learning.

 Teaching Excellence by Adjunct Faculty

-Gloria-Jean Masciarotte, adjunct faculty member in Women’s Studies, has been awarded the 2017 Teaching Excellence Recognition for Adjunct Faculty.
-The honor recognizes adjunct faculty for excellence in teaching and promoting enthusiasm for learning.
+Professor Patricia Hawkridge, an adjunct faculty member in the Department of Theatre, Dance, and Film, is the recipient of the 2019 Teaching Excellence by Adjunct Faculty Award.
+The honor recognizes adjunct faculty for excellence in teaching and in promoting enthusiasm for learning.

 Please download a PDF for more information about these awards.